kimsQ/rc/docs/getting-started/javascript.md

 group: getting-started
 ---

-Bootstrap includes a handful of JavaScript to help bring some of our components to life.
+Ratchet plus includes a handful of JavaScript to help bring some of our components to life.
 Learn more about how to include it, our data and programmatic API options, and more.

 ## Contents